aminm015/SQL_Projects/Company_Bankruptcy_Prediction/README.md

-SQL Query Analysis of Taiwanese Bankruptcy Data
+# Company Bankruptcy Prediction SQL 📉🏦

-This project contains a collection of SQL queries designed for the analysis of a financial dataset concerning company bankruptcy in Taiwan.
-The queries are used to identify key financial indicators, compare bankrupt and non-bankrupt companies, and flag firms that may be at financial risk.
+Hey there!
+Welcome to my SQL project for analyzing company bankruptcy data in Taiwan.

-Dataset
+This set of queries is all about digging into financial data to spot what might signal a company heading for trouble.
+If you love data, finance, and SQL, you’ll enjoy poking around!

-The queries are written for the "Taiwanese Bankruptcy Prediction" dataset from the UCI Machine Learning Repository.
-The data was collected from the Taiwan Economic Journal from 1999 to 2009.
-It is assumed that the data is loaded into a SQL table named bankruptcy_data.
+---

-The dataset contains 96 attributes.
-For clarity and ease of use in SQL, the queries use the following mapping:
+## 📊 What’s This All About?

-Y: The class label (Bankrupt?: 1 if bankrupt, 0 otherwise).
+This project uses the “Taiwanese Bankruptcy Prediction” dataset from the UCI Machine Learning Repository (collected from 1999–2009).
+With 96 attributes for each company, there’s a ton to explore!

-X1 through X95: The input features, which are various financial ratios.
+- **Y** = Is the company bankrupt?
+(1 = Yes, 0 = No)

-Key Features Referenced in Queries:
+- **X1 – X95** = All sorts of financial ratios and indicators

-X1: ROA(C) before interest and depreciation before interest
+---

-X4: Operating Gross Margin
+## 🔑 Key Features Highlighted in the Queries

-X6: Operating Profit Rate
+- **ROA (X1):** Return on Assets, before interest & depreciation

-X12: Research and development expense rate
+- **Operating Gross Margin (X4)**

-X13: Cash flow rate
+- **Operating Profit Rate (X6)**

-X29: Total Asset Growth Rate
+- **R&D Expense Rate (X12)**

-X33: Current Ratio
+- **Cash Flow Rate (X13)**

-X37: Debt ratio %
+- **Total Asset Growth Rate (X29)**

-X38: Net worth/Assets
+- **Current Ratio (X33)**

-X85: Liability-Assets Flag (1 if Total Liability > Total Assets)
+- **Debt Ratio % (X37)**

-X92: Degree of Financial Leverage (DFL)
+- **Net Worth/Assets (X38)**

-X94: Net Income Flag (1 if Net Income is Negative for the last two years)
+- **Liability-Assets Flag (X85):** 1 if liabilities > assets

-SQL Queries questions
+- **Degree of Financial Leverage (X92)**

-Select all companies that went bankrupt.
+- **Net Income Flag (X94):** 1 if net income is negative for last 2 years

-Select all companies where Total Liabilities exceed Total Assets.
+---

-Find all companies with negative net income for the last two years.
+## ❓ What Questions Can You Answer?

-Select companies with a Debt Ratio greater than 50%.
+With the provided SQL scripts, you can easily:

-Show the ROA and Operating Gross Margin for all companies.
+- Find all bankrupt companies

-Select companies with a Current Ratio less than 1.
+- Spot companies where liabilities are bigger than assets

-Find the average Cash Flow Rate for all companies.
+- See who’s had negative net income for two years

-Show all companies with a negative Operating Profit Rate.
+- List companies with high debt or low current ratio

-Select companies with a high R&D Expense Rate (>10%).
+- Get averages of important financial ratios

-Select companies with a negative Total Asset Growth Rate.
+- Compare bankrupt vs. non-bankrupt company stats

-Which company has the highest Debt Ratio?
+- Find the most (and least) profitable companies

-Which non-bankrupt company has the lowest Debt Ratio?
+- …and more!

-Select key financial ratios, sorted by the Net Worth/Assets ratio.
+---

-Select the top 10 most profitable companies by Operating Profit Rate.
+## 🚦 Example Queries

-Select the 5 non-bankrupt companies with the worst Operating Profit Rate.
+- Who has the highest debt ratio?

-Find the average Debt Ratio for bankrupt vs. non-bankrupt companies.
+- What’s the bankruptcy rate when liabilities exceed assets?

-Count companies in different risk categories based on their Current Ratio.
+- Which non-bankrupt companies have the worst profit rate?

-What is the bankruptcy rate for companies where Liabilities exceed Assets?
+- What’s the average ROA in different leverage categories?

-Calculate the average ROA for each Degree of Financial Leverage category.
+- Show risky companies based on certain financial red flags

-Identify potentially troubled (but not bankrupt) companies based on high debt and negative income flags.
+---